SirBrian1234/PiWall/README.md

 * Lets you use source port and destination port of TCP, UDP protocols

 Functional:
-* PiWall has external host mac whitelist and internal host mac whitelist to filter trafic
+* PyWall has external host mac whitelist and internal host mac whitelist to filter trafic
 * Known internal Mac-to-Ip table to prevent IP address spoofing
 * Only GateWay may serve packets from multiple ip adresses.
 * Let's you define whether a host may be treated as a server and which ports are allowed